-21 Best Music Festivals In The USA
+23 Best Music Festivals In The USA

-Today there are over 800 different music festivals across the United States that can appeal to any and all musical preferences.
+Today, there are over 800 different music festivals across the United States that can appeal to any and all musical preferences.
 These events specialize in everything from EDM and pop to hip-hop and country music.
 Plus, there is more to America's festivals than just intoxicating live music from some of your favorite performers.
 You can find unique attractions, lots of shopping, and incredible culinary gems at most American music festivals, too.

 Lollapalooza (Chicago, IL)

 Every August the city of Chicago fills with the sweet sounds of music emanating from the Lollapalooza music festival in Grant Park.
 While this year's event is sure to be iconic, it's far from the first time they're putting together an affair like this.
-The idea for Lollapalooza was concocted by the lead singer for Jane's Addiction and has become a time-honored tradition in Chicago since it was officially inaugurated in 2005.
+The idea for Lollapalooza was concocted by Perry Farrell, frontman of Jane's Addiction, and has become a time-honored tradition in Chicago since it was officially inaugurated in 2005.
+These days, around 400,000 attendees flood the park every year to see the top names on the charts all perform in one convenient location.

-Governors Ball Music Festival (Queens, New York)
+Governors Ball Music Festival (Queens, NY)

 Coachella (Indio, CA)